Nexfinity/CakeyBot-Wiki/feature/economy.md

 To help maintain balance and fairness in the economy, Cakey Bot includes several anti-abuse measures across money transfer actions including (but not limited to) `/rob` and `/pay`.
 These checks are designed to discourage spammy or predatory behavior and ensure a fun experience for everyone.
 These limits help prevent users from exploiting alts or friends to quickly boost their balance unfairly.

 ## All Economy Commands
-Most economy commands will have some sort of rate-limit for each command.
-These generic rate limits are always within a randomized time period (to help prevent botting/automatic abuse) and may be linked to a specific user or the entire server.
+All economy commands will have some sort of rate-limit for each command.
+These generic rate limits are always within a **randomized** time period (to help prevent botting/automatic abuse) and may be linked to a specific user or the entire server.

 ## Rob Command Protections
 The `/rob` command also includes several layered checks: